 I loved those healthy and tasty meals – with the exception of the dandelion greens!
-I’m happy to see many of the familiar dishes I ate growing up (and still do) are now recognized as being part of a healthy Mediterranean diet.
+Now, I’m happy to see many of the familiar dishes I ate growing up are currently recognized as being part of a healthy Mediterranean diet.

-The subject matter expert I contacted (my mom) for instructions on how to cook the greens said that the trick is to first blanch them before you sauté them.
+According to my subject matter expert (my mom) the trick to cooking dandelion greens is to first blanch them before you sauté them.
 This helps remove the overwhelming bitterness of the greens.

 Keep in mind that these greens will shrink a lot when you cook them, much like spinach does.
-At first I didn’t include enough of the greens in my dish, and had to adjust.
 The anchovy-garlic sauce in this pasta dish balances the slightly bitter greens.
-The garlic isn’t too strong since it’s roasted, and the anchovies add a nice saltiness.
+The garlic isn’t too strong since it’s roasted, and the anchovies add nice saltiness to the dish.

 Recipe for Bucatini with Wilted Dandelion Greens and Anchovy Sauce